katomaso/peterka.me/content/articles/2021-01_Project-news.md

 Originally a Czech software, recently acquired by a German company.
 It allows you to react on events in one of 300+ services and take action in any of the mentioned services.
 It is similar to Zapier or IFTTT.

+# Office tools

+[Paperless.io](https://paperless.io) is the project that makes documents a bit less painful.
+Create documents that are versatile, iteractive and trully digital.
+Not as cool as smart contracts build on Ethereum but still binding thanks to verified signatures.